ham-radio-software/D-Rats/README.md

 Before running D-Rats there are two optional tasks if you want everything to work.

-If you want Winlink support to work, you need to build the lzhuf binary.
+If you want Winlink support to work, you need to download or build the lzhuf binary,  which is now in its own repository as noted above.

-- make -C libexec

 If you want the internationalization to work, and especially if you want to add more languages you have to build the message catalogs.